DavidZvja/SteamHoursAvg/README.md

 Enter names and hours of corresponding games

-Show entered games and hours aswell as the average playtime
+Show entered games and hours aswell as the average playtime and sum of hours played

 -----------------------------------------------------